You have not accepted cookies yet

 Dealing with dilemmas

-The AGBP cannot anticipate the array of dilemmas we may face in our day-to-day operations.
+The AGBP cannot anticipate the array of dilemmas we may face in our day-to-day operations in each jurisdiction and sector in which we operate.
 An active policy in this area means recognizing dilemmas and taking responsibility for resolving them.
-We encourage employees to discuss business dilemmas with each other and with their management, to make integrity an integral part of our culture.
+Arcadis encourages its employees to recognize and discuss business dilemmas with each other and with their management, to make integrity an integral part of our culture.
+Real life AGBP related scenarios are worked into anonymized dilemmas which are fed back into the business via training to raise awareness and ensure lessons learned are impactful and effective.
+The refreshed AGBP has introduced an AGBP Decision Making Tool that assists employees in handling dilemmas by setting out the key questions to help determine whether a particular course of action is consistent with the core values and the AGBP.

 Value for customers